5. Your rights and preferences: Giving you choice and control

 You have a choice about whether and how you wish to receive information from us.
 You will be asked to make your preferences clear when we collect your information.
 For most users, this will be when they register online for an ICCPM subscription service, membership or event registration.
 Your preferences can be updated at any point by contacting us.

 You’re in Control

-You may be aware that a new European Union law called the General Data Protection Regulation or “GDPR” gives certain rights to individuals in relation to their personal data.
+You may be aware that the European Union law called the General Data Protection Regulation or “GDPR” gives certain rights to individuals in relation to their personal data.
 Accordingly, we have implemented additional transparency to help users take advantage of those rights as available and except as limited under applicable law.
 The rights afforded to individuals are:

 - Right of Access – the right to be informed of and request access to the personal data we process about you;

 - Right to Rectification – the right to request that we amend or update your personal data where it is inaccurate or incomplete;

 - Right to Erasure – the right to request that we delete your personal data;

 - Right to Restrict – the right to request that we temporarily or permanently stop processing all or some of your personal data;

 - Right to Object – the right, at any time, to object to us processing your personal data on grounds relating to your particular situation; the right to object to your personal data being processed for direct marketing purposes;

 - Right to Data Portability – the right to request a copy of your personal data in electronic format and the right to transmit that personal data for use in another party’s service; and